-Have you applied for a master’s programme at Sciences Po via the French procedure*?
-If you successfully pass through the first phase of the application process – results of which are announced from 23 March 2020 onwards – you will move on to the second phase of the application process: the interview.
-This final stage of the admissions procedure will take place between the end of April and the start of May 2020.
+You applied for a Master’s programme at Sciences Po via the French procedure* and have been pre-selected?
+Congratulations!
+Next step: the interview.
+This final stage of the admissions procedure will take place remotely between 19 April and 30 April 2021 (from 13 April for the Journalism School only).
 For many students, the interview can be the most stressful element of their application: what kind of profile are we looking for, how can you demonstrate your motivation, how best defend your ideas?
 Preparation is key!
-That is why we’ve laid out some simple guidelines to help get you onto the home straight.
+We've laid out some simple guidelines to help get you succeed in this final stretch.

 *Candidates who apply via the international procedure are not subject to an interview.